mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 The top filter is a filter module for MaxScale that monitors every SQL statement that passes through the filter.
 It measures the duration of that statement, the time between the statement being sent and the first result being returned.
 The top N times are kept, along with the SQL text itself and a list sorted on the execution times of the query is written to a file upon closure of the client session.

-The configuration block for the **top** filter requires the minimal filter options in its section within the `MaxScale.cnf` file, stored in `/etc/MaxScale.cnf`.
+The configuration block for the **top** filter requires the minimal filter options in its section within the `maxscale.cnf` file, stored in `/etc/maxscale.cnf`.

 ```
 [MyLogFilter]